-The accompanying graphs indicate light scattering, visual range, and haze impairment information for each month monitored and for the total period monitored in calendar year 2001.
-The light scattering and visual range was derived from the McLaughlin nephelometer data.
-As mentioned above, the nephelometer did not begin operating until June 1999.
+The accompanying graphs indicate light

+scattering, visual range, and haze impairment information for each month monitored and for the total period monitored in calendar year 2002.
+The light scattering and visual range was derived from the McLaughlin nephelometer data since it was established in 1999.
 Since light scattering and light extinction are not familiar terms, some comparisons may be useful for relating the Vancouver results.
-According to visibility trends data developed by the National Park Service, the Great Basin, central Rocky Mountains, and nonurban areas in the Southwest exhibit the lowest light extinction levels, averaging 0.1 to 0.15 per 10 km (162 to 242 mi. visual range).
+According to visibility trends data developed by the National Park Service, the Great Basin, central Rocky Mountains, and nonurban areas in the Southwest United States exhibit the lowest light extinction levels, averaging 0.1 to 0.15 per 10 km (162 to 242 mi. visual range).
 The highest levels occur in the eastern United States, averaging as high as 1.2 to 1.3 per 10 km (18 to 20 mi. visual range) in some places.
 The number of days of visibility impairment due to haze was derived from review and codification of the photographs taken from the Smith Tower camera.
 If objects in the scene are obscured by haze, but some of the markers or their outlines can still be seen, the scene is codified as impaired.
-If objects in the scene are concealed by haze and outlines are difficult or impossible determine, the scene is codified significantly impaired.
+If objects in the scene are concealed by haze and outlines are difficult or impossible to determine, the scene is codified as significantly impaired.

-APPENDIX A
+Appendix A